Tannerite00/BenfordsLawMachine/README.md

 # Training Data
 Added ability to add the selected csv file to a training data csv to have historical records to check analysis against in the future.
 Currently limited to the max size of an excel sheet (1 million x 1 million).
-Coming soon: ability to add/exclude specific columns
+Coming soon: ability to add/exclude specific columns and headers

 # Other Features
 This program is able to handle Advanced Record Definition Editor, AS400, dBASE, M. Access, M. Excel, ODBC, Print Report and Adobe PDF, SAP/AIS, Text, and XML documents as long as they are in table format.